Ensuring food safety in the supply chain

 Tosca RPCs: food safe containers you can trust

+Ensuring food safety is of utmost importance to Tosca.
 As a dedicated partner in the complex food supply chain, Tosca chooses to pursue the FSSC 22000 standard, one of the most intensive and proactive certifications globally.

 Certification is a rigorous process that, for Tosca, starts with SGS S.A., an international certifying company with expertise in food safety audits.
 SGS S.A. conducts external audits of all 14 of our service centers across the United States where they regularly see our compliance and the safety of our products.